jake83741/vnc-lm/README.md

 /model model:command-r-plus-08-2024 system_prompt: You are a helpful assistant. temperature: 0.4
 ```

-The bot creates a new thread upon successful model loading and sends a confirmation notification.
+A new thread will be created once the model loads.
 To switch models within a thread, use `+` followed by any distinctive part of the model name.

 ```shell
 # model switching examples